 The Roller Rabbit story began with a scrap of fabric found in Jaipur, India.
-It featured the scribbled tale of a magical rabbit dashed across a piece of discarded cotton.
-There was something so enchanting about its hand-made nature and playful print, something that caught the eye of founder Roberta Freymann, who spun that spark of inspiration into a well-loved global lifestyle brand.
+It featured the tale of a magical rabbit enscribed across a piece of this discarded cotton.
+There was something so enchanting about its hand-made nature and playful print, which evenutally sparked the inspiration for this global lifestyle brand.

-Since launching with a capsule collection of exotic block print kurtas in 2003, Roller Rabbit has grown to include everything from ready-to-wear and accessories to tabletop and bedding to a much-loved kids collection.
-The travel-inspired designs are carried in specialty stores around the world, as well as online and in our sixteen (and counting) Roller Rabbit boutiques.
+Since launching with a capsule collection of exotic block print kurtas in 2003, Roller Rabbit has grown to include everything from ready-to-wear and accessories to bedding and our iconic sleepwear.
+The travel-inspired designs are carried in specialty stores around the world, as well as online and in our thirteen (and counting) Roller Rabbit boutiques.

 But even with such tremendous growth, over a decade later, we are still doing things just as they were done in the beginning.
 We still make each and every piece by hand in collaboration with artisans in over twenty countries around the world.
 We still love the effortless sophistication that comes from covering beautiful styles in bold, exciting prints and sun-saturated colors.
 And we still think that a little imperfect is just the right amount of perfect.